-- 12. Care experienced students have lower rates of achieving a first or upper-second class degree when compared to students who have not been in care (see Figure B2).
+- 12. Care experienced students have lower rates of achieving a first or upper second class degree when compared with students who have not been in care (see Figure B2).
 For qualifiers in 2018-19 the attainment rate of care experienced students was 12.1 percentage points lower than the attainment rate of students who have not been in care. - 13.
+Attainment rates are a measure of the proportion of students awarded Level 6+ undergraduate degree qualifications (first degree or undergraduate with postgraduate components) who received a first or upper second (2:1).
+The population and measure of attainment are based on our access and participation data algorithms.5 - 14.
 These statistics apply to UK-domiciled, full-time students who qualified with a first degree or undergraduate with postgraduate components qualification.
-These students applied via UCAS and attended higher education providers that report data to the HESA student record.
-The population and measure of attainment is based on our access and participation data algorithms. - 14.
-Attainment rates are a measure of the proportion of students awarded Level 6+ undergraduate degree qualifications (first degree or undergraduate with postgraduate components) who received a first or upper second (2:1). - 15.
+These students applied via UCAS and attended higher education providers in England that report data to the HESA student record.
+In these attainment calculations around 13,000 students a year are excluded from the access and participation population because they did not have a HESA student record.6 This value differs from the 50,000 value in paragraph 8 as these attainment statistics are calculated for a different population from the continuation statistics.7 - 15.
 For students who were not in care the attainment rate was 80.3 per cent for qualifiers in 2018-19.
 This is slightly lower than the rate in 2017-18 (80.8 per cent), in line with the sector-level trend.
 Given that students who were not in care represent the vast majority of the student body, this is as expected.
 The attainment rate for students who were not in care increased between 2016-17 (79 per cent) and 2017-18 (80.8 per cent).
 However, as the care experience data was only used for entrants from 2014-15 onwards, the qualifier data for 2016-17 does not include students who completed their qualification in four years.
 Given that undergraduate with postgraduate component qualifications typically take four years to complete and have a much higher attainment rate than first degrees, at least some of the increase in attainment between 2016-17 and 2017-18 results from these additional students being included in the population.
 The rates in 2017-18 and 2018-19 are more representative of attainment for this population of students. - 16.
 Attainment rates for care experienced students were the same in 2017-18 and 2018-19: 68.2 per cent.
 This is slightly lower than the attainment rate in 2016-17, which was 68.9 per cent.
-However, the total number of care experienced qualifiers was smaller in that year for the reasons outlined above and the rates in 2017-18 and 2018-19 are more representative of attainment for this population of students. - 17.
-The size of gap in attainment has not been consistent and dropped between 2017-18 (12.6 percentage points) and 2018-19 (12.1 percentage points) by 0.5 percentage points.
-There was an increase in the size of gap between 2016-17 and 2017-18 by 2.6 percentage points.
+However, the total number of care experienced qualifiers was smaller in that year for the